zdne/zdne-old.org/resume.md

 ### Project Manager & Team Lead

+Established and led the first distributed engineering team in Apiary.

 Led a team of developers working on the API description product.
 Team delivered the high-performance API description language parser that is the backbone of Apiary SaaS infrastructure.

 ### Developer